-Blockchain designers need to be both adept with the technology, and competent design thinkers.
-In the early days of bitcoin, to interact with the blockchain required a high level of technical knowledge, and this was not for the faint-hearted.
-Nowadays, as adoption of blockchain technology rapidly increases, the demand for good design, easy to use applications, and fail-safe mechanisms are not only required, they are a must!
+In the early days, to interact with the blockchain required a high level of technical knowledge, and this was not for the faint-hearted.
+Nowadays, as the adoption of blockchain technology rapidly increases, the demand for good design, easy to use applications, and fail-safe mechanisms are not only required, they are a must!

 Great product design solves a problem.
-With this in mind, blockchain technology does not solve every problem - but for the problems that it does solve, it is hugely disruptive.
-As designers, our role is to define problems, and make valuable products that solve real world problems.
+With this in mind, we should state that blockchain technology does not solve every problem.
+But, for the problems that it does solve, it is hugely disruptive.
+And, as UX designers, our role is to define the problem and make valuable products that solve real-world problems.

 Blockchain User Experience - Dave